SABS-R3/module01_se_day4/slides/01-introduction.md

 ## "Technical Debt"

 - Like financial debt - gathers 'interest' over time
 - Tech. debt paid off in maintenance
 - If not addressed, software becomes unable to evolve
 - Many applications just replaced due to prohibitive maintenance costs

 Moral: deal with maintenance *early* and *often*

-## Importance of Maintainability

-The IEEE Standard Glossary of Software Engineering Terminology defines maintainability as:

-*"The ease with which a software system or component can be modified to correct faults, improve performance or other attributes, or adapt to a changed environment."*

 ## What is Maintainable Software?